Causation in Tort Law – A Review of Athey v. Leonati (1996), 3 S.C.R. 458

 Disclaimer: This article is written for informational purposes only and should not be relied upon as legal advice.
 In each case, specific legal advice should be obtained which will be responsive to the circumstances of the individual requiring it (Copyright and Disclosure).

-Recently, the Supreme Court of Canada reviewed the issue of causation in Athey v.
+The Supreme Court of Canada reviewed the issue of causation in Athey v.
 Leonati, an appeal from the British Columbia Court of Appeal.
 This is an important case in the understanding of causation and the principals for assessing damages in cases where there are different causes for the Plaintiff’s injuries and continuing medical problems.

 Jon Athey was a 43 year old autobody repairman and bodyshop manager with a predisposition to back problems.
 In February of 1991, he was involved in a motor vehicle accident that left him with a stiff back and neck.
 He missed four days from work as a result, and returned to work in a less strenuous position.
 He was involved in a second motor vehicle accident two months later, but was able to return to work the next day, doing less physical work and more managerial duties.